International Call Recording Laws & Compliance Guide

 Call Recording Laws by Country

 Call recording laws vary by country.
-It’s important to know and understand the laws for the countries you operate in.
+It’s important to know and understand international call recording laws for the countries you operate in.
 Obtaining data from customers can be very tricky.
 As a general rule of thumb, make sure to obtain consent or permission from your callers prior to recording a phone call, even if the law doesn’t make it mandatory.

 Australian Call Recording Laws